Account Management

 Bulk Actions

-Select multiple accounts using the checkboxes to:
+Select multiple accounts using checkboxes to:

-- Export to CSV - Download account data for analysis
+- Export to CSV — Download account data

 - Delete Accounts — Permanently remove accounts and associated leads